jorgepiloto/lamberthub/doc/source/references/about.rst

 <https://atpi.eventsair.com/QuickEventWebsitePortal/20a05-gnc-2020/website>`_.

 .. button-link:: https://github.com/jorgepiloto/lamberthub/tree/main/art/icatt_report.pdf
     :expand:
+    :shadow:
+    :color: dark

-    :octicon:`file` A critical review on the state-of-the-art of Lambert's problem solvers
+    A critical review on the state-of-the-art of Lambert's problem solvers

 The performance comparison work was completed and published by October 2021 as part of the author's final thesis in aerospace engineering.
 You can download this document using the following link:

 .. button-link:: https://raw.githubusercontent.com/jorgepiloto/lamberthub/main/art/thesis_jorge.pdf
     :expand:
+    :shadow:
+    :color: dark

     Lambert's problem algorithms: a critical review